Want the best LGBTQ+ Dark Academia books?

 The story also uses the darker versions of the fairytales.
 And this added to the dark academia, mysterious tone of the book.

 The book is also full of queer characters including lesbian, bi and transgender representation in the book.
-If you’re looking for a fantasy retelling or love the dark academia aesthetic then you should definitely pick this one up.
+Searching for a fantasy retelling?
+Love dark academia?
+Then you should pick this one up.

 8. Maurice by E.M Forster